kuch68/pxt-ir-pwrfnc/README.md

 # pxt-ir-pwrfnc

+ Caution - No working code at this time!

+ Attempt to implement a basic function from Lego PowerFunctions IR control in MakeCode typescript.

- MakeCode Lego PowerFunctions IR Library see http://www.philohome.com/pf/LEGO_Power_Functions_RC_v120.pdf for more info Based on SuperCow's code (http://forum.arduino.cc/index.php?topic=38142.0)
+ see http://www.philohome.com/pf/LEGO_Power_Functions_RC_v120.pdf for more info Based on SuperCow's code (http://forum.arduino.cc/index.php?topic=38142.0)

 ## TODO